ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 ### Private vs public repositories

-Depending of who you want to give access to your repository, there are two broad types of repositories: **private** and **public**.
-This choice, the first one you will need to make, is not written in stone and you can set a repo private initially and making it public later on.
+Depending on who you want to give access to your repository, there are two broad types of repositories: **private** and **public**.
+This choice, the first one you will need to make, is not written in stone and you can set a repo private initially and make it public later on.

 When you are part of an organization account, there are more options to control the visibility of a repository.